niduttnb/TwitterSentimentalAnalysisUsingKafka/README.md

 I used Kafka to stream twitter data and see who is leading the Twitter Battle between Trump and Biden on Twitter using Sentimental Analysis

 Tools needed:
-  (i) Apache/Confluent Kafka
+  1) Apache/Confluent Kafka
-  (ii) Python
+  2) Python
-  (iii) Twitter Account
+  3) Twitter Account
-  (iv) MongoDB
+  4) MongoDB

-Setup to be done before you run the code
+Setup to be done before you run the code:
-  (i) Create a developer account on Twitter and get consumer_key ,consumer_secret_key,access_token ,access_token_secret (ii) Download Apache/Confluent Kafka and create a topic named 'Twitter' with 2 partition.
+  1) Create a developer account on Twitter and get consumer_key ,consumer_secret_key,access_token ,access_token_secret
+  2) Download Apache/Confluent Kafka and create a topic named 'Twitter' with 2 partition.
-  (iii) Setup a mongoDB replica set with one primary and one seconday node (This is needed as MongoDB Change Stream works only on a replica set): https://www.youtube.com/watch?time_continue=3&v=bJo7nr9xdrQ&feature=emb_logo
+  3) Setup a mongoDB replica set with one primary and one seconday node (This is needed as MongoDB Change Stream works only on a replica set): https://www.youtube.com/watch?time_continue=3&v=bJo7nr9xdrQ&feature=emb_logo
-  (iv) Download these python packages primarily: Flair, Tweepy, Pytorch ,Pymongo, Matplotlib and preprocessor
+  4) Download these python packages primarily: Flair, Tweepy, Pytorch ,Pymongo, Matplotlib and preprocessor

 Steps:
 1) Start the mongoDB replica set server with atleast 2 nodes- one primary and one seconday